-- (c) To recommend the annual estimates of income & expenditure and the 2-year financial forecasts to the Corporation Board for approval. - (d) Subject to a satisfactory review undertaken by the Audit Committee, to recommend the annual financial statements to the Corporation for approval. - (e) To determine and approve the college's financial regulations and to review them annually. - (f) To review the college's scheme of financial delegation annually for approval by the Corporation. - (g) To monitor the college's investment, borrowings and cash management. - (h) To approve the investment and borrowing policies. - (i) To monitor the college's employment policies and procedures. - (j) To consider and review a human resources report annually. - (k) To approve the sub-contracting policy and subcontracting arrangements annually. - (I) To consider and review the college's property strategy for approval by the Corporation. - (m) To monitor the elements of the college's sustainability strategy that relate to staffing, property and land. - (n) To have oversight of health and safety and to consider annually a college health and safety report. - (o) To monitor the college's capital projects and improvement programme. - (p) To review at each meeting those risks from the college's risk register that fall within the scope of the committee's terms of reference; to assess the appropriateness of the risk score, proposed mitigation actions, and any sources of "assurances" being sought to confirm that the risks are being managed and mitigated; and to identify any new risks for inclusion in the risk register. - (q) To be consulted on the development of the college's strategic objectives and the annual development plan. - (r) To monitor progress towards achieving the objectives that are under the committee's remit in the annual Development Plan.
+- (c) To recommend the annual estimates of income & expenditure and the 2-year financial forecasts to the Corporation Board for approval. - (d) Subject to a satisfactory review undertaken by the Audit Committee, to recommend the annual financial statements to the Corporation for approval. - (e) To determine and approve the college's financial regulations and to review them annually. - (f) To review the college's scheme of financial delegation annually for approval by the Corporation. - (g) To monitor the college's investment, borrowings and cash management. - (h) To approve the investment and borrowing policies. - (i) To monitor the college's employment policies and procedures. - (j) To consider and review a human resources report annually. - (k) Monitoring the framework for the pay and conditions of service of staff and to propose pay award for Board of Governors approval. - (I) To approve the sub-contracting policy and subcontracting arrangements annually. - (m) To consider and review the college's property strategy for approval by the Corporation. - (n) To monitor the elements of the college's sustainability strategy that relate to staffing, property and land. - (o) To have oversight of health and safety and to consider annually a college health and safety report. - (p) To monitor the college's capital projects and improvement programme. - (q) To review at each meeting those risks from the college's risk register that fall within the scope of the committee's terms of reference; to assess the appropriateness of the risk score, proposed mitigation actions, and any sources of "assurances" being sought to confirm that the risks are being managed and mitigated; and to identify any new risks for inclusion in the risk register. - (r) To be consulted on the development of the college's strategic objectives and the annual development plan. - (s) To monitor progress towards achieving the objectives that are under the committee's remit in the annual Development Plan.

-- 7.1.
+7.1.
 The committee is authorised to investigate any activity within its terms of reference or specifically delegated to it by the Corporation.
-It is authorised to request any information it requires from any governor, employee, external audit, internal audit or other assurance provider. - 7.2.
-The committee is authorised to obtain any outside legal or independent professional advice it considers necessary, normally in consultation with the Principal and Chair of the Corporation.
+It is authorised to request any information it requires from any governor, employee, external audit, internal audit or other assurance provider.

+7.2.
+The committee is authorised to obtain any outside legal or independent professional advice it considers necessary, normally in consultation with the CEO/Principal and Chair of the Corporation.

 - 8.1.
-To approve the Financial Regulations. - 8.2.
-To approve the Investment, Borrowing, Tuition Fees and Treasury Management policies. - 8.3.
-To consider and review the annual Human Resources report. - 8.4.
-To consider and review the annual Health and Safety report. - 8.5.
-Levels of financial delegation as detailed in the Financial Scheme of Delegation. - 8.6.
-To approve the subcontracting arrangements and the subcontracting policy.
+To consider and review the annual Human Resources report. - 8.2.
+To consider and review the annual Health and Safety report. - 8.3.
+Levels of financial delegation as detailed in the Financial Scheme of Delegation. - 8.4.
+To approve the subcontracting arrangements and the subcontracting policy. - 8.5.
+To review and approve those policies on the Corporation's policy schedule that are assigned to the committee.